Danite: Sampson Avard

 Sampson Avard became the lead witness for the prosecution in a trial of Joseph Smith and other church leaders.
 As Avard was well known as the leader of the Danites, his role as a witness was a surprise to both the church and Missourians.
 Avard testified that he considered "Joseph Smith, as the prime mover and organizer of the Danite band."

 Avard went on to implicate Smith as the overall commander of the Daviess Expedition and other Danite vigilante activities.
 He included a recitation of a Danite Constitution with eight articles, specifying that the "executive power" of the Danite society would be "vested in the president of the whole church."
 However, Moses Clawson, John Corrill, Reed Peck, and others (all well-known Danites) all named Avard as the head of the organization and not Smith.
 George M. Hinkle testified under oath that Joseph and Hyrum Smith never commanded any Danites in the field.
 Statements from known associates of Avard, including Ebenezer Robinson, Morris Phelps, and John D. Lee, place Smith in a more commanding role.
 Several scholars have pointed to evidence which suggests that, to avoid prosecution, Avard may have promised prosecutors that he and his associates (i.e., Robinson, Phelps, and Lee) would implicate Smith in the Danite organization.

-It is clear that Smith was aware of the existence of the Danites and, at least initially, approved of certain Danite activities, Smith's role in the creation of the Danites and especially his involvement in its later activities (particularly actions of escalating violence) remain unclear.
+While it is clear that Smith was aware of the existence of the Danites and, at least initially, approved of certain Danite activities, Smith's role in the creation of the Danites and especially his involvement in its later activities (particularly actions of escalating violence) remain unclear.
 After Avard's excommunication and disaffection from the Latter Day Saint community, Smith continued to publicly condemn both Avard individually and the Danite organization as a whole.
 No known documents show that the Danite band operated at any time during its history under official Latter Day Saint sanction, nor that the Danite band existed after Avard's excommunication and after 1838.